uncenter/uncenter.dev/src/posts/npm-install-everything.md

 ---
 tags: ['npm']
-title: npm install everything
+title: The package that broke NPM (accidentally)
-description: How we made a package that depends on every single NPM package.
+description: How we made a package that depends on every single NPM package... and how we broke NPM in the process.
-date: 2023-12-30
+date: 2024-01-03
-edited: 2023-12-30
+edited: 2024-01-03
 comments: true
+# cSpell:ignore unpublish, unpublishing
 ---

 Nine years ago, [@PatrickJS](https://github.com/PatrickJS) created the `everything` package on NPM, containing every package on the NPM registry in the first 5 years of the registry's existence.
 The package remained unchanged for years, but just a few days ago [a tweet](https://twitter.com/trashh_dev/status/1740756965905875311) from [@Trash](https://twitter.com/trashh_dev/) sparked renewed interest in the project!